-Total net change in fund balances - governmental funds \$ 1,069,619 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Total net change in fund balances - governmental funds \$ 1,754,091 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Activity for the current fiscal year ended was as follows: Capital outlays Depreciation expense \$ 318,879 (1,294,876) (975,997) Because some property taxes will not be collected for several months after the District's year end, they are not considered as "available" revenue in the governmental funds.
+Activity for the current fiscal year ended was as follows: Capital outlays Depreciation expense \$ 112,710 (1,274,559) (1,161,849) Because some property taxes will not be collected for several months after the District's year end, they are not considered as "available" revenue in the governmental funds.
 In the statement of activities amounts are recognized as revenue as they are considered earned.
 Deferred inflows of resources (time restrictions) changed by this amount during the year.
-(12,259) Disposals of equipment is recorded as a gain or loss on the statement of activities, however, in the governmental funds cash proceeds received from the sale of equipment is recorded as revenue.
+(45,426) The State's share of the District's ongoing capital project is recognized as a receivable and a deferral in the governmental funds because the assets are not available to fund current appropriations.
+However, in the Statement of Activities the State's share is recognized when earned and therefore the deferred inflow is eliminated.
+(48,950) Disposals of equipment is recorded as a gain or loss on the statement of activities, however, in the governmental funds cash proceeds received from the sale of equipment is recorded as revenue.
 During the current year, the District disposed of assets which had a remaining book value.
-(14,289) Repayment of bond principal (including refunding of debt) is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+(15,077) Proceeds from the issuance of long-term debt (including refunding of debt), net of bond issuance costs, are recorded as revenue in the governmental funds.
+However, in the statement of activities, proceeds from the issuance of long-term debt is not recorded as revenue but rather the amount is recorded as a liability in the statement of net position.
+During the current year, the District expensed bond issuance costs in the statement of activities.
+(117,195) Repayment of bond principal (including refunding of debt) is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
 This balance includes the net amortization of defeasement losses and bond premiums.
-801,001 District's proportionate share of actuarial calculated pension expense and net amortization of deferred amounts from changes in proportion are recorded in the statement of activities, whereas in the governmental funds, pension expense is based on the District's contribution to pension plans.
-(837,946) Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+640,324 District's proportionate share of actuarial calculated pension expense and net amortization of deferred amounts from changes in proportion are recorded in the statement of activities, whereas in the governmental funds, pension expense is based on the District's contribution to pension plans.
+(556,884) Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
 In the statement of activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-5,000 In the statement of activities, certain operating expenses - compensated absences and special termination benefits - are measured by the amounts earned during the year.
+55,000 In the statement of activities, certain operating expenses - compensated absences and special termination benefits - are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used.
-64,654 Change in net position of governmental activities \$ 99,783
+(22,791) Change in net position of governmental activities \$ 481,243